Lamar Neagle: Youth and college

 Neagle attended Thomas Jefferson High School, where he was a three-year starter and helped them to a 16-2-4 record and the State 4A championship as a senior.
 He also broke a 31-year-old school record by scoring six goals in one game as well as being the Seattle Post-Intelligencers pick for High School All-Star Team during his senior year.
-As a youth, Neagle also played for the Norpoint Chivas soccer club located in Northeast Tacoma.
+As a youth, Neagle also played for the Norpoint Soccer Club's Chivas soccer team located in Northeast Tacoma.
+While playing on the Norpoint Chivas Team, Lamar was coached by Wade Webber.

 Upon graduating high school, Neagle attended and played college soccer for the University of Nevada Las Vegas.
 At UNLV he played on the three-time first team All-Mountain Pacific Sports Federation selection, and played every game but one in his four-year career.
 He also led the team in goals scored his last two seasons with a total of 9 each year.
 During his senior year, Neagle was named second team All-Far-West Region 2008.

 During his college years he also played with Des Moines Menace of the USL Premier Development League, making 24 appearances and scoring six goals in his two years with the club.